cnolan3/Cicada-16/HardwareSpec/System_Library.md

 - **Error Handling:** If the divisor in `R1.b` is zero, the function will immediately return, setting the **Carry Flag (F.C)** to 1.
 The contents of `R0` will be undefined in this case.
 - **Clobbered Registers:** `R1`, `R2`.

-## **Advanced Math & Utility Routines**

-### `rand` : Index 0x1D

-Explanation: Provides a standardized Pseudo-Random Number Generator (PRNG).
-The first time it's called, it could seed itself using the free-running DIV register.
-Subsequent calls would use a fast algorithm (like a Linear Congruential Generator or a Xorshift) to produce the next number in the sequence.
-Absolutely essential for any game with random elements.

-Inputs: None.

-Outputs: R0=A 16-bit pseudo-random number.

-Clobbered Registers: R1.

-### `setInterruptHandler` : Index 0x1E

-Explanation: For games running in "Enhanced Mode" (RAM-based vectors), this provides a safe, standardized way to change an interrupt service routine.
-It takes an interrupt vector number and a function pointer and writes the address into the correct slot in the WRAM vector table (0xC000).
-This is safer than having the developer hardcode memory addresses.

-Inputs: R0.b=Interrupt vector number, R1=Address of the new ISR.

-Outputs: None.

-Clobbered Registers: None.

-## **Data Decompression Functions**

 ### `decompressRLE` : Index 0x0D

 Decompresses data that was compressed using a Run-Length Encoding (RLE) scheme.
 The function processes control bytes to expand runs of repeated data and copy raw data blocks.